 8. Link Anchor Text

-Descriptive links can be really helpful for people using screen readers, but even just users in a hurry can massively benefit from a descriptive link.
+Descriptive links can be really helpful for people using screen readers, but even just users in a hurry can massively benefit from good anchor text.

 How to check: Take your linked content in isolation - do you understand exactly what you'll see after you click it?
 Then your work here is done.